Dordi Rural Municipality

 Dordi Rural Municipality is one of the local level rural municipalities of Lamjung District, of its 8 local municipalities.
+Dordi Rural Municipality was declared by incorporating the wards (1-8) of the former Hilletksar, Bharte, Archalbot, Shreebhanjyang, Nauthar, Pachok, Dhodeni, Faleni and Bansar Village Development Committees in Lamjung district.

-It has 9 wards and according to census 2011, 18,392 people live in here.
+It has 9 wards and according to census 2021, 16,050 people live in here.

 It has 350.93 square km area.

 Its center is in the office of the previous Nauthar V.D.C.